PierreSenellart/provsql/doc/source/user/provenance-tables.rst

 automatically carry provenance annotations in its result set.

-The table is recorded as TID (tuple-independent) in ProvSQL's per-database metadata store.  :sqlfunc:`repair_key` (see :doc:`probabilities`) re-registers it as BID with the chosen block-key columns.
+The table is recorded as TID (tuple-independent) in ProvSQL's per-database metadata store.
+To set up a table as BID (block-independent) instead, use :sqlfunc:`repair_key` (see :doc:`probabilities`) on a table that does *not* yet have
+provenance: it adds the ``provsql`` column itself and registers the table as BID with the chosen block-key columns.
+Do not call :sqlfunc:`add_provenance` first; :sqlfunc:`repair_key` is an alternative to it, not a follow-up.
 This classification is consulted by the safe-query rewriter (the ``provsql.boolean_provenance`` opt-in optimisation, see :doc:`probabilities`) to verify that any projection it introduces preserves the table's block-key alignment.